slarmoo/.github/profile/simon/simonReact/simonReact.md

 1. Reorganize the code
 1. Install and configure Vite
 1. Convert to React Bootstrap
-1. Enabling React
+1. Enable React
 1. Create app component
 1. Create view components
 1. Create the router
 1. Convert scores component
 1. Convert other components

-To give you a picture of where we will end up after porting to React, the final Simon project structure look like the following.
+To give you a picture of where we will end up after porting to React, the final Simon project structure looks like the following.

 ```sh
 ├─ vite.config.js              # Config for Vite dev debugging